aholachek/react-flip-toolkit/README.md

 - **Why does my animation look "off"?** Try increasing the duration to something ridiculous like `10000` so that you can catch every detail.
 When the animations happen quickly it's hard to consciously spot little issues that can interfere with the final effect.

-- **Why is the element animating from or to an unexpected position?** At any point, there can only be 1 element with a specified `flipId` on the page.
+- **Why is the element animating from or to an unexpected position?** At any point, there can only be one element with a specified `flipId` on the page.
 If there are multiple `Flipped` elements on the page with the same id, things will start to get weird.
 Check to make sure all `flipId`s are unique.